jdlien/lbx-utils/data/schema/lbx.yml-spec.md

     # ...
 ```

 In this structure, label properties are at the root level, and all objects are within the `objects` array.
+The `objects` key is required, and all visual elements must be defined within this array.

 ### 2.3 Units